 Teaching Methods

-Delivered by renowned educators Susie Wilkinson and Anita Roberts, the course will utilise experiential methods including role play with actors, exercises, demonstration videos and discussions.
+To achieve the aims of the course and the learning outcomes, experiential methods will be used, including role play with actors, exercises, demonstration videos and discussion.

 MORE >